 Harare is the largest and most developed city in the South African country of Zimbabwe which also serves as the national administrative and commercial capital.
-About 2 million people reside in Harare with central Harare being the mostly populated part of the city.
-With Zimbabwe undergoing through a serious economic downward, the once vibrant city characterized by modern buildings, many beautiful gardens and parks and wide lively streets has suffered increased disrepair and the city appears to be quite beaten with poverty and suffering.
-Nevertheless, the country has started making some progressive improvements after the national current was changed to US dollar which has attracted some investments arbitrary at a slow pace.
+About 2 million people reside in Harare with central Harare being the most populated part of the city.
+With Zimbabwe undergoing a serious economic downward, the once vibrant city characterized by modern buildings, many beautiful gardens and parks, and wide lively streets has suffered increased disrepair and the city appears to be quite beaten with poverty and suffering.
+Nevertheless, the country has started making some progressive improvements after the national currency was changed to the US dollar which has attracted some investments arbitrary at a slow pace.

-While Harare might not be a big city, it is nevertheless spread out greatly and touring the city is best done by use of a car.
-With dollarization of the economy, problems like fuel shortage which had made transport very expensive are soon becoming a history.
-Despite the city’s wanting state, it has a great potential for tourism and visitors show a great appreciation for historical and cultural heritage of the city characterized by old buildings which been well preserved.
+While Harare might not be a big city, it is nevertheless spread out greatly, and touring the city is best done by the use of a car.
+With dollarization of the economy, problems like fuel shortage which had made transport very expensive are soon becoming history.
+Despite the city’s wanting state, it has a great potential for tourism, and visitors show a great appreciation for the historical and cultural heritage of the city characterized by old buildings which been well preserved.

 The granite Kopje hill rises over central Harare and it is the best place to get a paranoiac view of the city.
 The Chapungu Sculpture Park is one of the spots for stone carving developments and you will find some of the highly talented artists in Zimbabwe displaying their work.
 These exhibitions are wonderful to look at and you can buy some as well.
-It is advisable that you don’t walk around Harare after dark and in case you must leave your room at the hotel, make sure you use a taxi.
+You shouldn’t walk around Harare after dark and in case you must leave your room at the hotel, make sure you use a taxi.